Workout Accountability App with Friends: Pick by Pressure, Not Features (2026)

 7. Hevy: a lifter's log with a social layer

 Hevy is first a serious workout tracker for strength training: routines, supersets, rest timers, progression charts.
 The social layer sits on top: friends see your logged sessions in a clean feed and can react.
-The accountability is gentler, more "training diary your friends read" than "group that notices when you vanish."
+The accountability is gentler, more "training diary your friends read" than "group waiting for your next checkin."

 That gentleness is fine if logging itself keeps you honest, and many lifters are exactly that person.
-If not, Hevy pairs naturally with a dedicated accountability app: one tracks the sets, the other guarantees you show up to do them.
+If not, Hevy pairs naturally with a dedicated accountability app: one tracks the sets, the other makes showing up to do them feel great.

 Best for: lifters who want excellent logging with a social bonus, not social pressure.